Are software developers really the bottleneck to value delivery?

 The Unifying Power of Product

-When teams are finally empowered to focus on solving the few, highest-priority product-driven client experiences that drive business outcomes, rather than the many disjointed feature requests, there will always be enough development cycles.
+When teams are finally empowered to focus on solving the fewer, highest-priority product-driven client challenges that also deliver real business outcomes, rather than the many disjointed feature requests, there will always be enough development cycles.

 “Negative – South Melbourne, Victoria, circa 1934” by Kerr Bros Studio is licensed under CC PDM 1.0